Q-1. What

 on Stabilizing

-have a number of innovations in the early stages of the patenting
+higher, but we have a number of innovations at various stages

 process that will dramatically reduce the costs